 We know -- without context, the whole idea of guerrilla marketing can be a little confusing, so let’s see how it’s been executed by a few other brands.

-Naturally, I couldn't help but be impressed by this guerilla marketing installment from paper towel company Bounty.
-By installing life-sized "messes" throughout the streets of New York -- a giant, knocked over coffee cup and a gigantic melting popsicle -- the brand found a unique way to advertise its product and the solution it provides, with minimal words.
+By installing life-sized "messes" throughout the streets of New York -- a giant, knocked-over coffee cup and a gigantic melting popsicle -- Bounty found a unique way to advertise its product and the solution it provides, with minimal words.

 You might ask, "Wouldn't a concise billboard ad accomplish the same thing?"
 Well, not really.
 Culturally, we're starting to opt for every possible way to eradicate ads from our lives.
 That's why we love things like DVR and ad-free options on streaming services like Hulu and YouTube.
 This campaign, unlike an ad, isn't as easy to ignore.
 After all, if you stumbled upon a melting popsicle the size of your mattress on your way to work, would you stop and look?
 We would.